hammal/cbadc/docs/source/auto_examples/a_getting_started/plot_b_simulate_a_control_bounded_adc.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 54-60
+GENERATED FROM PYTHON SOURCE LINES 60-67

 The Analog Signal
 -----------------

 The final and third component of the simulation is an analog signal.
 For this tutorial we will choose a :py:class:`cbadc.analog_signal.Sinusodial`.
 Again, this is one of several possible choices.

 ..
-GENERATED FROM PYTHON SOURCE LINES 60-77
+GENERATED FROM PYTHON SOURCE LINES 67-83

 .. code-block:: default
-   :lineno-start: 60
+   :lineno-start: 68

-    from cbadc.analog_signal import Sinusodial

     # Set the peak amplitude.
     amplitude = 0.5